RedditRecs

 Reddit Icon

-Morholt • about 1 month ago
+Morholt • 3 months ago

 Mine were squeaking and the sizing was odd.
 Length was okay, still narrow.
 The La Sportiva last isn't for slightly more than standard width, I am afraid.
 Given the spectacular reviews this shoe got, I can only say it was a grave disappointment.
 Will rather run again in my unspectacular but absolutely reliable Xodus Ultra 3, Salomon Ultra Glide 2 or Arc'teryx Norvan.
 For Hiking I would say the fit is just too firm and the foam squeaky, it got even louder after some 22km in both shoes.